The Many Faces of Go, version 12

 With very little go knowledge, this algorithm can beat any of the traditional,

-with the go knowledge from version 11 to get the benfit of both.
+with the go knowledge from Version 11 to get the benefit of both.
 It gains strength from Monte Carlo evaluation, but

 avoids most of the strange moves.
 This led immediately to over five stones increase in playing